 My oldest definitely prefers to be doing something constantly, and will act out or cause fights amongst his brothers just because he’s bored.
 My second is basically Garfield and would quite honestly eat lasagna and watch TV all day if I let him. #3 is usually a homebody unless we’re doing something really fun, and #4 is the reason we instituted some rules regarding video game time and screens in general.

 With so many different personalities in the house, it can be difficult to find a system that works for everyone, and we (myself included) might begin to lash out at one another instead of enjoying our summer break together.

-I decided that a loose Summer Schedule might be a good idea.
+I decided that a loose summer schedule with daily summer activities for kids might be a good idea.
 I’m not talking about planning every day down to the hour, but a nice outline for how our week will look is definitely helpful for keeping our minds and bodies sharp and stopping boredom in its tracks.

 I’m also someone who enjoys downtime and I believe there are benefits to not being on the go all the time, so I made sure to factor things like that in.
 I’m sure you’ll figure out a schedule that works for you and your family.